psibi/psibi.github.io/about.md

 <span class="heading-label">Work History</span>

-I previously worked in TCS R&D Labs at IIT Madras Research park as a Researcher.
-Currently I'm working with a startup named Inkmonk (I'm their first engineering hire!).
+I previously worked in TCS R&D Labs at IIT Madras Research Park as a Researcher where I worked on GIS systems which were used to simulate traffic conditions of large cities.
+Then, I worked on with a startup named Inkmonk (I was their first engineering hire!) where my responsibilities included frontend, backend and doing devops.
+After that, I led a team at Pneuma Innovations where we built a Haskell based system for inventory management systems to support QSR.
+Then I moved on to work as a consultant for McKinsey & Company on some of their health-related prototypes.

 <span class="heading-label">Internet Handle</span>